Ezo: Etymology

 Japanese sources that include an etymology describe Ezo as probably originally a borrowing from the Ainu word enciw meaning 'person; people'.
-The term is first attested in Japanese in a text from 1153 in reference to any of the non-Japanese people living in the northeast of Honshū, and then later in 1485 in reference to the northern islands where these people lived, primarily Hokkaido, Karafuto (that is, Sakhalin), and the Kuril Islands.
+The term is first attested in Japanese in a text from 1153 in reference to any of the non-Japanese people living in the northeast of Honshū, and then later in 1485 in reference to the northern islands where these people lived, primarily Hokkaido, Karafuto (i.e. Sakhalin), and the Kuril Islands.

 The kanji spelling is based on the meanings of the characters rather than the phonetics (jukujikun), and is composed of the characters 蝦 meaning 'shrimp, lobster' and 夷 meaning 'barbarian'.
 The use of the character for 'shrimp, lobster' might be in reference to the long "whiskers" (antennae) of these animals, alluding to the prominent beards worn by Ainu men.

-The spelling 'Yezo' reflects its pronunciation c.
+The spelling Yezo reflects its pronunciation c.
 1600, when Europeans first came in contact with Japan.
 It is this historical spelling that is reflected in the scientific Latin term yezoensis, as in Fragaria yezoensis and Porphyra yezoensis.
 However, there are species that use a different spelling, such as the Japanese scallop known as Mizuhopecten yessoensis (帆立貝, hotategai).